n0q/hackmaster5e-fvtt/README.md

 The roll20 system offers some features I won't get to in 0.1.x, and this will be where I incorporate all the missing pieces.

 #### legal
-(C) Copyright 2001-2021 Kenzer and Company.
+Hackmaster is (C) Copyright 2001-2021 Kenzer and Company.
 The Hackmaster name, rules and trademarks are used here with permission and under license.
 Kenzer and Company reserves all other rights.